openpbs/openpbs/README.md

-### PBS Professional Open Source Project
+### OpenPBS Open Source Project

 If you are new to this project, please start at http://www.pbspro.org

+Note: In May 2020, OpenPBS became the new name for the PBS Professional Open Source Project.
+(PBS Professional will be used to refer to the commercial version; OpenPBS to the Open Source version -- same code, easier naming.)
+As there are many parts to the project, it will take several weeks to change the name in all places, so you will continue to see references to PBS Pro -- stay tuned.

-### What is PBS Professional?
+### What is OpenPBS?
-PBS Professional® software optimizes job scheduling and workload management in high-performance computing (HPC) environments – clusters, clouds, and supercomputers – improving system efficiency and people’s productivity.
-Built by HPC people for HPC people, PBS Pro™ is fast, scalable, secure, and resilient, and supports all modern infrastructure, middleware, and applications.
+OpenPBS® software optimizes job scheduling and workload management in high-performance computing (HPC) environments – clusters, clouds, and supercomputers – improving system efficiency and people’s productivity.
+Built by HPC people for HPC people, OpenPBS is fast, scalable, secure, and resilient, and supports all modern infrastructure, middleware, and applications.

 * **Scalability:** supports millions of cores with fast job dispatch and minimal latency; tested beyond 50,000 nodes
 * **Policy-Driven Scheduling:** meets unique site goals and SLAs by balancing job turnaround time and utilization with optimal job placement